Addressing poverty and inequality

 Looking forward to 2021

-The focus area group, which includes external representation from the Children’s Society and Christians Against Poverty, met for the first time in October 2020.
+The focus area group, which includes external representation from the Children’s Society, Christians Against Poverty and Citizens Advice, met for the first time in October 2020.
 This page will be updated with further information as their work begins to take shape.
 But we’re not starting from scratch…

 Poverty and inequality has always been our priority